-One topic of concern for most foreign people living in Japan is whether or not they can receive a pension from the Japanese government.
+One topic of concern for most foreign people living in Japan is whether or not they can receive a pension from the government.
 Historically, this topic has been bad news for foreign residents.
 There are no shortages of headlines heralding possibilities of pension rules becoming stricter, or even the potential for foreigners to receive a reduced pension, or difficulty in receiving anything at all.
-This year, however, the foreign population finally received some good news from the pension department.
+Thanks to a recent decision, however, the foreign population in Japan finally have some good news from the pension department.

 For those that have already been working 10 years in Japan but are still in their prime, do not get too excited about being able to immediately cash in a monthly benefit from the federal government.
 In order to receive the Basic Pension benefits, the standard retirement age of 65 is still applicable; thus 35 year old’s having worked in Japan since graduating university will still have to wait a few decades.
 This change is still however excellent news for many people that perhaps moved to Japan at an older age and were worried about not being able to work the full 25 years; or perhaps someone that did not start working at all until later in their life due to divorce or death of a spouse.
 This enables practically anyone that has worked and contributed to the system for a reasonable period of time to receive some level of support in old age.